GEMS Our Own Indian School: History

 The school started as Varkey International Private School in an effort to provide education to the Keralite community living in the Emirates and was affiliated with the Kerala State Board.
 The school was located in Al Gharoud until it moved to the current campus on Al Meydan Street.
 The school opened its doors to children in 1991 with Mrs. Annie George as its first principal who led the school until 1999.
 The school began with 438 students and 30 teachers and basic support staff.
 After its relocation in 2002, it was renamed Our Own Indian School in 2004 and again to its current name GEMS Our Own Indian School in 2012.
 Lalitha Suresh became the school's principal in 2012 along with other major changes that laid the foundation for the current school.
 The school received their first "Very-Good" DSIB rating for the academic year 2022-23.
 The school became a fully co-ed school starting from the academic year 2024-25.
+The school is rumoured to again relocate its campus in the academic year 2027-28 from the current location to which it had relocated in 2002, marking the end of 25 years in the current campus.

-The Early Leadership
+The early leadership

 The school was founded by the Mariamma Varkey, her husband K.S.
 Varkey and their son, Sunny Varkey.
 Mariamma Varkey and her family moved to the Emirate of Dubai in 1959, 12 years before the Unification of the Emirates.
 She was an English teacher from the Indian state of Kerala who moved to the Emirate.
 She and her husband K.S.
 Varkey established the Our Own English High School in 1968.
 She was also a key role in establishing the Varkey International Private School in 1991 and was a major part of its leadership till her death at the age of 89 in 2021.

 Overview

 The school has approximately 171 teachers and 3735 students of which 349 are children of determination.
 The largest nationality for both students and teachers at the school is Indian.
+A regular school day starts at 7:40 am and ends at 1:35 pm, whereas on Fridays, in light of the Jumu'ah prayer offered by Muslim students, the school day starts at 7:40 am and ends at 11:10 am.